-Figure.
+Figure 1.
 Map of domain used in ICAR downscaling simulations (inset black outline).

-and tested.
-We ended up using the BMJ parameterization.
-Similarly, recent work has shown that the Noah-MP land surface model provides a better representation of land atmosphere feedbacks, and so we added Noah-MP to ICAR.sIn climate modela physically based atmospheric model, and thus were not suitable as direct inputs to ICARa, a to correct the 6-hourly,3 atmospheric boundary conditions ) for other usesThe complete workflow is shown in figure 2.
-It was also determined that the convective parameterization within ICAR was not sufficient to reproduce warm season precipitation, so multiple additional convective parameterizations were added to the model and tested.
-We ended up using the BMJ parameterization.
-Similarly, recent work has shown that the Noah-MP land surface model provides a better representation of land atmosphere feedbacks, and so we added Noah-MP to ICAR.
-To represent water vapor fluxes off of lakes in a changing climate, a multi-layer lake model was coupled within ICAR as well..
-Finally, because changes in future long wave radiation are important for climate projections due to the direct influence of greenhouse gasesses on long wave radiation, we added the RRTMG radiation parameterizations to ICAR.
-The addition of Noah-MP and RRTMG were found to improve ICAR temperature biases in the historical period.
+that the convective parameterization within ICAR was not sufficient to reproduce warm season precipitation, so multiple additional convective parameterizations were added to ICAR and tested.
+We selected the BMJ (Betts & Miller, 1993) parameterization for use in this work because its patterns of precipitation best matched observed precipitation totals.
+Similarly, recent work has shown that the Noah-MP land surface model provides a better representation of land atmosphere feedbacks, and so to improve the air temperature simulations in ICAR, we added Noah-MP (Niu et al., 2011) to ICAR in place of the original Noah model (Chen & Dudhia, 2001).
+To represent water vapor fluxes off of lakes in a changing climate, a multi-layer lake model was coupled within ICAR using the latest lake model from the Weather Research and Forecasting (WRF) model (Skamarock & Klemp, 2008).
+Finally, because changes in future long wave radiation and feedbacks due to greenhouse gases are important for climate projections, we added the Rapid Radiative Transfer Model for GCMs (RRTMG) radiation parameterization (Iacono et al., 2008) to ICAR.
+The additions of Noah-MP and RRTMG were found to improve ICAR temperature biases in the historical period.

-CMIP models included and CMIP model performance
+Over the course of testing ICAR with GCM data, it was determined that raw GCM outputs had too many biases to realistically reproduce the regional hydroclimate of the Columbia River Basin using a physically based atmospheric model, and thus were not suitable as direct inputs to ICAR.
+To correct this, prior to using the raw GCM data in ICAR, a statistical bias correction method was developed and implemented as part of this project to correct the 6-hourly, 3-dimensional atmospheric boundary conditions (temperature, humidity, and winds).
+The source code for this bias correction technique is now available on GitHub.
+The complete workflow is shown in figure 2.

+2.2 Global Climate Model Ensembles

-ICAR was used to downscale14 GCMs for over 150 years each to a 6 km grid.
+ICAR was used to downscale spatially coarse output from 14 GCMs to a 6 km grid.
 This included eight GCMs from the Coupled Model Intercomparison Project phase 5 (CMIP5) for each of two Representative Concentration Pathways (RCP) scenarios, RCP 4.5 and RCP 8.5.
-This also included six models from CMIP phase 6 (CMIP6) for three Shared Socio-economic Pathways (SSP) scenarios, SSP2-4.5, SSP3-7.0, and SSP5-8.5.
-One of the CMIP6 model, CESM2,sbecause it included 10 different ensemble members that each simulated the time period 1850 - 2099in a Large Ensemble , though only with the SSP370SSP370 future scenario.
+This also included six models from CMIP phase 6 (CMIP6) for three Shared Socio-economic Pathways (SSP) scenarios, SSP2-4.5, SSP3-7.0, and SSP5-8.5 (Table 1).
+All downscaled simulations included the period 1950-2099.
+An additional CMIP6 model, CESM2, was added for SSP3-7.0 because it included 10 different ensemble members that each simulated the time period 1850-2099 in a Large Ensemble (CESM2-LE).
 Large ensembles such as the CESM2-LE are useful to distinguish a forced climate change response from natural (random) variability.
 Each of the ensemble members represents a different, plausible, natural variation in projected future climate.
 In addition, the large historical simulation period enables a more complete evaluation of the natural variability that could have occurred over the past 150 years.
 The CESM2-LE was selected for this because there are relatively few such Large Ensembles at present that saved the necessary 6-hourly 3D atmospheric data to run ICAR.
 In total, this represented 39 model simulations and 6,850 simulation years, two of the CMIP5 RCP-4.5 simulations had problems in the data (Table 1).

-Performance

-Global Earth System Models
+2.3 GCM and ICAR Model Evaluation

+2.3.1 Global Climate Model Skill